EgoVITA: Learning to Plan and Verify for Egocentric Video Reasoning: EgoVITA

 \paragraph{Composite Reward ($R$).} The reward is a weighted sum of four components:

-where: \begin{enumerate} \item \textbf{Format Reward ($R_{\mathrm{format}}$)} is a sparse binary reward that checks for correct tag usage and output structure, \item \textbf{Answer Reward ($R_{\mathrm{answer}}$)} is a sparse reward measuring factual alignment between the generated and ground-truth answer choices, \item \textbf{ACMG Reward ($R_{\mathrm{ACMG}}$)} is a dense reward promoting temporal and visual grounding of the predicted plan in future frames (Sec.~\ref{sec:acmg}), and \item \textbf{Confidence Reward ($R_{\mathrm{confidence}}$)} is a dense reward encouraging coherent and consistent reasoning (Sec.~\ref{sec:confidence}). \end{enumerate} Sparse rewards ($R_{format}$, $R_{answer}$) provide a single pass/fail score for the entire sequence, while our novel dense rewards ($R_{ACMG}$, $R_{confidence}$) provide continuous, stepwise feedback essential for learning complex planning.
+where: \begin{enumerate} \item \textbf{Format Reward ($R_{\mathrm{format}}$)} is a sparse binary signal that checks for correct tag usage and output structure, \item \textbf{Answer Reward ($R_{\mathrm{answer}}$)} is a sparse reward measuring alignment between the generated answer and the ground-truth label, \item \textbf{ACMG Reward ($R_{\mathrm{ACMG}}$)} is a dense reward that promotes alignment between predicted plan clauses and future visual frames, encouraging temporal and visual grounding, and \item \textbf{Confidence Reward ($R_{\mathrm{confidence}}$)} is a dense reward that reinforces consistent third-person validation of the predicted plan. \end{enumerate} Sparse rewards ($R_{\mathrm{format}}$, $R_{\mathrm{answer}}$) provide binary pass/fail scores based on output structure and final correctness, while dense rewards ($R_{\mathrm{ACMG}}$, $R_{\mathrm{confidence}}$) provide continuous, fine-grained feedback that evaluates the quality of intermediate reasoning within the trajectory.